 Spanish is offered to our 7th and 8th grade students as part of their skills class.
 Students use a high school level one textbook and cover about the same material as the first semester of level one Spanish.
 Students learn vocabulary, grammar, and how to conjugate verbs.
 This class is intended to provide a knowledge base so they can successfully participate in High School Language.

-Students in kindergarten through eighth grade have a scheduled weekly library period.
-During this time they learn library skills and have the opportunity to check out books.
+Students in kindergarten through eighth grade have a scheduled weekly media/library period.
+During this time they learn library skills and have the opportunity to check out books as well as technology.

 Books may be checked out for one week at a time by students in kindergarten through fourth grade and for two weeks by students in fifth through eighth grade.
 Kindergarten and first grade students may check out one book per week; second through fourth grade students may check out two books per week; and fifth through eighth grade students may check out three books per week.
 Check out privileges exist as long as books are returned on time.
 Parents/guardians of students with overdue books will be notified.
 A fine of two cents per day is charged to fifth through eighth grade students for overdue books.
 Lost or damaged books are paid for by the child and/or parent/guardian.

 For students or families who wish to contribute money toward the purchase of a book in honor of a birthday, a Birthday Bookshare Program has been established.
 The birthday person’s name is recorded in a new library book and it is added to the collection.
 Contact the library coordinator for participation or any additional information